PerfunctoryOrator/py-pwd-manager/README.md

 ## Contributing
 Feel free to submit issues or fork the repository and submit pull requests.

-## License
+## Licence
 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the [LICENSE](https://github.com/PerfunctoryOrator/py-pwd-manager/blob/main/LICENSE) file for more details.